GamesCrafters/GamesmanClassic/doc/build-instructions-linux.md

-# Build Instructions (Ubuntu)
+# Build Instructions (Ubuntu/Debian)

-Note: These instructions were tested on June 23, 2023 on Ubuntu 22.04.2 LTS and Windows Subsystem for Linux Ubuntu Distribution 22.04.2 LTS.
+These instructions were tested on June 23, 2023 on the following operating systems:
+- Ubuntu 22.04.2 LTS
+- Windows Subsystem for Linux
+    - Ubuntu 22.04.2 LTS
+    - Debian GNU/Linux 11 (bullseye)

 ## Summary